 Scope of Practice:

-This course is intended to prepare attendees to effectively manage a hearing conservation program utilizing seven elements of an effective hearing conservation program and to navigate regulatory compliance.
+The full course is intended to prepare attendees to effectively manage a hearing conservation program utilizing seven elements of an effective hearing conservation program and to navigate regulatory compliance.
 The course provides essential information and resources related to creating, maintaining and/or improving an occupational hearing conservation program.

 This course will not prepare attendees to oversee hearing testing results.
 Per OSHA guidance, reviewing problem audiograms and determining whether there is a need for further evaluation must be conducted by a Professional Supervisor (PS).
 Click here to learn more or to certify as a Professional Supervisor (PS) of the Audiometric Monitoring Program.